riverspirit/Card-Generator/README.md

 ## How to add new card template ##
 * Fork yourselves a copy of this repo edit there.
-* Add a normal HTML file of the card design to `/templates` directory.
+* Add a normal HTML file of the card design to `/templates` directory and of the back side of the card to `/templates/back` directory.
 * In the template HTML, add the attribute `contenteditable` for all text you want to make editable.
 * The dimensions of the card template should be 388x227px
 * Add any images required in template file to `/images` and use their absolute path in the html (absoute path starting with `http://cards.mozillakerala.org/images/`)